 ABC is an old-school bar in Cleveland's historic Ohio City district, but the menu is fresh, creative and modern.
 Plus, everything is well under $10!
 Jeff Mauro loves House-Cured Pork Belly BLT, or try one of the "somewhat famous" burgers.

 The focus here (no surprise) is chili, or, as the folks at Palookaville like to call them: "Hot pots o' soul."
 There are five kinds of chili with a variety of spice levels.
 You can have your chili in a bowl, over chips ("nacho grande"), on a hot dog, over pasta or in a burrito.

 When the Swedish owners of a restaurant in Chicago decided to retire, Ann quit her job of 22 years, pooled her life savings and bought herself a diner.
 Her devotion to made-from-scratch food, especially the cinnamon rolls Jeff Mauro calls insane, is legendary in the Lakeview neighborhood.

 If you've been dreaming of New York-style, boiled-then-baked bagels as big as your head, head across the Williamsburg Bridge to The Bagel Store.
 They've got the cheapest, best bagel sandwich ever (at least according to Jeff Mauro).
 Try a Bacon, Egg and Cheese Bagel Topped with Bacon Bits.

 If you need a little pick me up while perusing the Reading Terminal Market, head to the Amish section for a hot apple dumpling from the Dutch Eating Place.
-It's served with whipped heavy cream, and will set you back less than $3!
+It's served with whipped heavy cream!